meshery/meshery/install/kubernetes/helm/meshery/README.md

 ## Uninstalling the Chart

-To uninstall/delete the `istiod` deployment:
+To uninstall/delete the `meshery` deployment:

 ```console
 helm delete meshery